webapicookbook/hyper/README.md

  - [x] : support for ..
 ITEMS returns items array from a collection+JSON response
  - [x] : support for ..
 QUERIES returns queries array from a collection+JSON response
  - [x] : support for ..
 TEMPLATE returns template collection from a collection+JSON response
  - [x] : support for ..
+ERROR returns error object from a collection+JSON response
+ - [x] : support for ..
+RELATED returns the related object from a collection+JSON response
+ - [x] : support for ..
 ID|NAME|REL _{string}_ returns results of a pre-set JSONPath query (shorthand)
  - [x] : support for ..
 PATH _{JSONPath}_ returns results of a JSONPath query from a collection+JSON response
  - [x] : support for **HAL** returns a strong-typed version of response from top of the stack (`vnd.hal+json`)